queryluke/masseffect-5e/static/data/backgrounds/colonist.md

 <div class="hr"></div>

 ### Suggested Characteristics
-A colonist is generally not far travelled and has lived most their life on a single planet.
-However, colonies can vary in size, governmental structure, and socio-economic status.
-Colonists look on their humble origins as a virtue, not a shortcoming, and their home communities remain very important to them.
+A colonist is generally not far traveled and has lived most their life on a single planet.
+However, colonies can vary in size, governmental structure, and socioeconomic status.
+Colonists see their humble origins as a virtue, not a shortcoming, and their home communities remain very important to them.

 d8 | Personality Trait